jcsteh/osara/readme.md

 Note that if you previously copied the OSARA extension into REAPER's program directory manually (before the installer became available), you must remove this first.
 The installer installs the extension into your user configuration, not the program directory.

-If you wish to completely replace your existing key map with the OSARA key map (which is recommended), answer yes when prompted.
+If you wish to completely replace your existing key map with the OSARA key map (recommended to make sure you have the most recent mappings), answer yes when prompted.
-If the installer does replace the key map, a backup of your existing key map will be made in Reaper's KeyMaps folder.
+If the installer does replace the key map, a safety backup of your existing key map will be made in Reaper's KeyMaps folder.

 ### Mac
 Because OSARA is an extension (not a standalone application) and also needs to install a key map, the installation process is a little different to most Mac applications.